UPPMAX/uppmax_intro_python/lesson_plans/20240118/README.md

 # Lesson plan

- * Intro to Python
+ * Intro to Python, day 4 of the 'Intro to UPPMAX' course
  * Teacher: Richel
+ * Day: Thursday 2024-01-18

 Teaching goals:

  * Learners have used the UPPMAX documentation
- * Learners have used a free and online book
+ * Learners have used a free and online book they can use for future reference
  * Learners have loaded Python using the module system
  * Learners have used the Python interpreter
  * Learners have seen IPython